Who is Jesus?

 The Time of Sharing is for anyone who would like to talk about their spiritual journey and look at the Bible passage on which the meditation was based.

-It uses open questions inspired by the Godly Play “wondering” questions.
-These questions enable people to share their experiences of the meditation if they wish.
+It uses open questions enabling people to share their experiences of the meditation if they wish.
 The session then looks at the Bible text and allows people to share their reactions.
-This is achieved using a simplified version of the practice of Lectio Divina, which requires no background knowledge and values all contributions equally.
+No background knowledge is needed and all contributions are valued equally.

-An entire Taketime Together session time will typically last between 1 hour and 1 hour 30 minutes, depending on the constraints of the group.
-For example a lunchtime group may only have an hour to meet.
+An in-person Taketime session time will typically last between 45 minutes and 1 hour 30 minutes, depending on the constraints of the group.
+For example a lunchtime group may only have 45 minutes to meet.